markushhgo/varaamo/README.md

     - `ADMIN_URL`:
       Custom config to replace global application's admin respa URL.
 Expected value is valid URL string.

+    - `THEME_PKG`:
+      Custom config to override global application's styling and texts.
+      Expected value is a valid string that is the name of the theme package, e.g. `THEME_PMG='varaamo-theme'`.
+Default styles and texts will be used if not set.

 3. Then, start the development server: